-If you are using traditional heavyweight wooden pallets to ship your goods, there may be opportunities to switch to a lightweight alternative that can help reduce your overall shipment weight.
+If you are using traditional, heavy wooden pallets, you may be able to switch to a lightweight alternative that will help reduce your overall shipment weight.

-Corrugate pallet runners can be attached to the base of boxes to negate the need for a whole pallet, they can hold up to 800kg per pair and used just the same as a regular pallet.
+Corrugate pallet runners can be attached to the base of boxes to negate the need for a pallet.
+They can hold up to 800kg per pair and are used just like a regular pallet.